-Mayela Arana, MPH, Senior Program Manager, Workforce Development, PHF shared updates about the new Retention and Recruitment (R&R) Learning Community.
+Ms. Arana and Terry Brandenburg, MBA, MPH, CPH, Chair of the Retention & Recruitment Workgroup, shared updates about the Retention and Recruitment (R&R) Learning Community.

 The R&R Learning Community is a new initiative that was approved by the Council during the March meeting to foster collaboration and provide an environment for sharing strategies for public health workforce retention and recruitment, highlighting successes, and working through common challenges.
 Planning for the Learning Community is underway, and it is anticipated the group will focus on strategies and solutions related to five areas: Organizational Culture, Workplace Environment, and Employee Experience; Professional Development; Human Resource Policies and Processes; AHD Partnerships; and Workforce Pathways and Recruitment.
-More information about the Core Competencies is available through the Core Competencies section of the Council website or by contacting Mayela Arana at marana@phf.org.